-4 And he came out, and went according to his custom to the mountain of Olives, and disciples also followed him.
+4 And he came out, and went according to his custom to the mountain of Olives, and his disciples also followed him.
 And when he was at the place, he said unto them, Pray not to enter into temptation.
-And he was separated from them about a stone's throw, and he kneeled down, and prayed, saying, Father, if you be willing, this cup from remove me: nevertheless not my will, but yours, be done.
+And he was separated from them about a stone's throw, and he kneeled down, and prayed, saying, Father, if you be willing, remove this cup from me: nevertheless not my will, but yours, be done.

-5 And there appeared unto him an angel from heaven, strengthening him.
-And he became in an agony and prayed more earnestly and his sweat became as it were great drops falling down to the ground.
 And when he rose up from prayer, he came unto his disciples, and found them sleeping for sorrow, and said unto them, Why sleep?
 Rise and pray, that you may not enter into temptation.